AY2021S2-CS2103-T16-1/tp/README.md

 ![Ui](docs/images/Ui.png)

-* **SpamEZ** is an application that helps users to manage their recipients of their information blast.
+* **SpamEZ** is an application that helps users to manage their recipients of information blast.
 * Users will primarily interact with the application through a Command Line Interface (CLI).
 * This application is optimized for users who type fast.
 * It is also furnished with a Graphical User Interface (GUI).